vishal-thenge/fossa-scripts/MergeIssueHistoryExports/README.md

-with open("/mnt/data/README.md", "w") as file:
-    file.write("""
-# Merged Vulnerabilities CSV Script
+# Merged Issue History CSVs Script

 This script merges two CSV files containing vulnerability data based on unique identifiers (`issueId` and `project`).
-If a record exists in both CSVs, it will be merged only if the `remediatedAt` or `ignoredAt` fields have changed in one of the CSV files.
+If a record exists in both CSVs, it will be merged into 1 entyr.
+This also considers if the `remediatedAt` or `ignoredAt` fields have changed in one of the CSV files.
 The script will select the entry which has a non-empty `remediatedAt` or `ignoredAt` in the merged output.

 ## Requirements